Published on in Health Tip of the Week

 Ask and advocate

-Find out if teachers and staff in your child’s day care or school are trained in CPR and AED usage and if an AED is available and accessible at your child’s school or athletic events.
+Find out if staff at your child’s day care, school or sports program are trained in CPR and AED usage and if an AED is available and accessible at your child’s school or athletic events.
 Does the coach know CPR and AED use?
 If not, request that they take steps to provide a safer environment for your child, and other children, with training and equipment.

-For schools that have proper training, the survival rate for children experiencing sudden cardiac arrest jumps to more than 80 percent.
+For schools that have an AED and proper training, the survival rate for children experiencing sudden cardiac arrest jumps to more than 85%.

 Categories: Health Tip of the Week